 For a detailed description of the trail, photos of significant points and map material have a look on Walk Highlands, by far my favourite online resource for hiking in Scotland.
 The trail can get quite muddy – it certainly was last weekend – so sturdy boots that cover your ankles, best hiking boots, are an absolute must.

 The best maps for hiking in Scotland are the OS Explorer maps with a scale of 1:25,000.
-The map segment OL 46 (available here for £8.99) covers a pig part of the Loch Lomond & Trossachs National Park, where Ben A’an is located.
+The map segment OL 46 (available here) covers a pig part of the Loch Lomond & Trossachs National Park, where Ben A’an is located.
 It’s a good map to have if you plan to go on day trips close to Glasgow more frequently.

 What to Pack